2 killed, many critically injured as violence rocks Ranchi | Law-Order

 Thirteen of the critically injured people were admitted to the Rajendra Institute of Medical Sciences (RIMS), doctors there said.

 ''Two of them died late last night.
-The conditions of three people are serious and they are battling for life.
-The injured include CRPF personnel and policemen,'' a RIMS official said.
+The condition of three people is serious and they are battling for their lives.
+The injured include CRPF personnel and policemen,'' a RIMS official said, adding the two deaths were caused by bullet injuries.

-Ranchi's Senior Superintendent of Police (SSP) Surendra Kumar Jha was admitted to the Medica Hospital with head injury, officials said.
+Ranchi's Senior Superintendent of Police (SSP) Surendra Kumar Jha was admitted to a hospital with head injury, officials said.

-Besides the head, he also received injuries in other parts of his body on being hit by stones, they said.
+Besides head, he also received injuries in other parts of his body after he was hit by stones, they said.

 The violent protesters have been demanding the arrest of suspended BJP spokespersons Nupur Sharma and Naveen Jindal for their controversial remarks on Prophet Mohammad.